Physician's Notebooks 2 - http://physiciansnotebook.blogspot.com - See Homepage

 Sound waves are alternating compression and relaxation on molecules in air set up by force applied at the wave source.
 The waves travel in all directions out from the source of the force that creates them.
 That the speed of a wave varies with the medium it passes through is evident with sound.
 Its speed in wire is faster than in air.
-The intensity of the sound we hear is from the amplitude of its waves.
+The loudness of the sound we hear is from the amplitude of its waves.
 Frequency & amplitude of sound waves is important for human hearing.
 Lower than 20 vibes per second (Hertz) and higher than 20,000 is outside our range of hearing.
 Sound waves >20,000 vibes/second are ultrasound range and used in radar and medical body imaging.
 Amplitude accounts for the loudness of heard sound.
 Sound waves are harder to block than water waves; they travel at a smaller amplitude so each wave takes up less space and can be less easily blocked by materials.
 Sound waves go around wall segments.
 High-pitched sound waves are those with smaller wavelength & higher frequencies, i.e., more energetic and thus harder to block.